heiswayi/heiswayi.nrird.com/markdown-test.md

 ---
-layout: post
+layout: page
-title: Markdown Cheatsheet
+title: Markdown Test
-date: 2022-02-23
 ---

+{:.warning}
+This markdown sample is prepared by Heiswayi Nrird for site testing and development purpose.

 # Typography